-Along with normal aboriginal engineering traditions shared by various tribes, such as the creation of stick houses, teepees, and spears, the Huron people were also known to be muses following European contact, due to their wide array of fine art forms they created.
-In fact, when we see Native depictions created by Canadian aboriginals, we are quite often looking at those of the Huron.
+Along with standard Indigenous engineering traditions shared by various tribes, such as the creation of stick houses, teepees, and spears, the Huron people were also known to have been artists following European contact, due to their wide array of fine art forms they created.
+In fact, when we see Indigenous depictions created by Canadian aboriginals, we are quite often looking at those of the Huron.
 The Huron were also known for their artisanship in forming clay into pots and bowls.

-Obtaining a taste of the cuisine of Huron culture is still possible today through the Huron-themed restaurants of Quebec, where you can enjoy some authentic dishes.
-These dishes are very healthy by modern standards, and usually consist of natural ingredients that the Huron would have had at the time.
+Getting a taste of the cuisine of Huron culture is still possible today through the Huron-themed restaurants of Quebec, where you can enjoy some authentic dishes.
+These dishes are very healthy by modern standards and usually consist of natural ingredients that the Huron would have had at the time.
 These foods may include any type of game meat found in this part of North America, as well as berries and fish.
 Most Huron tribes were surrounded by wild mint, fir jelly, various berries, and black spruce, which they used as a spice.
 Some bread dishes are incorporated as well, introduced after early European settlers first colonized the area.
 The Huron people also farmed the Three Sisters crops of corn, beans and squash, a staple for many Indigenous tribes in the region.

-The Huron tribes were one of the first in the region to establish formal tribal chains of command, and a system through which everyone in the tribe could contribute.
+The Huron tribes were among the first in the region to establish formal tribal chains of command and a system through which everyone in the tribe could contribute.
 They managed their own internal affairs and created a hierarchy, complete with chiefs, scavengers, laborers, and other roles important to the tribe.
-After the European discovery of North America, the Huron began to farm corn, beans, squash, and tobacco in a fashion consistent with the new settlers' agricultural systems.
-Because of this, tribes would relocate every 20 years or so thereafter, in order to find new, more fertile ground.